-DIESEL fuel fill fittings are provided on the port and starboard side decks for convenient filling of the fuel tank from either side.
+DIESEL fuel fill fittings are provided on the port and starboard side deck for convenient filling of the fuel tank.

-The WASTE tank pump out fitting is located on the forward starboard side deck walkway.
+The WASTE tank pump out fitting is located on the port side deck forward of the DIESEL fill.

-1.8 AFT COCKPIT
+1.6 AFT COCKPIT